Data Science Major, B.A.

 Data and Society

-This specialization equips students to understand the social, cultural, historical, and political dimensions and impacts of data-driven technologies.
+This concentration equips students to understand the social, cultural, historical, and political dimensions and impacts of data-driven technologies.
 Students will learn critical capacities to engage with and evaluate contemporary technologies, understand their histories, and map their social impacts.

 Code | Title | Hours |